| Eurodressage

 accurately numerous different factors with just a

 brief glance and a few seconds deliberation.
+Think about

 all the aspects that a judge must evaluate to give